lume/lume/README.md

 - This project is very early in development.

-###Advantages found in this approach:

-* Scene Graph can be queried for Nodes so you don't have to store references to Nodes in your project.

-* Scene operates in a Web Worker, meaning the calculations needed to transform Nodes also happen separately on this thread while DOM Manipulation happens in your application logic.

-* Not dependent on external libraries.

 ###Coming Soon:

-* Support for Matrix Transformations and Vector Math on Nodes.
 * API for making UI Components and examples for DOMElement and Mesh.
 * Unified UI Event system for GL and DOM.
 * Refactor to use ES6 Modules.